skinny85/specnaz/docs/reference-manual.md

 Instead of annotating fields with [@Rule](http://junit.org/junit4/javadoc/4.12/org/junit/Rule.html), you use the class `org.specnaz.junit.rules.Rule`.

-Every `public`, non-`static` field of the test class of that type will be picked up by the Runner, and included in your tests.
+Every `public`, non-`static` field of the test class of this type will be picked up by the Runner, and included in your tests.

 **Note**: similarly as with class Rules,